f3d-app/f3d/doc/user/OPTIONS.md

 ### `--camera-orthographic` (_bool_)

 Set the camera to use the orthographic projection.
-Model specified by default.
+Model-specified by default.

 ## Raytracing options